G103 Mathematics MMath Undergraduate 2019

 - We are pleased to consider applications for deferred entry, although we advise you to make sure that you take steps to maintain your level of mathematical expertise.

-(*) The University uses a national Admission Test in Mathematics (TMUA), in conjunction with the Admissions Testing Service (ATS).
-Test results will sent by the ATS directly to students at the end of November, and all information concerning the Test (including whether it was taken at all) will be provided to us by the applicants on an entirely voluntarily basis: suitable performance will entitle the applicant to the reduced A*AA offer.
+(*) The University uses a national Admission Test in Mathematics (TMUA), in conjunction with the Cambridge Assessment Admissions Testing (CAAT).
+Test results will be sent by the CAAT directly to students at the end of November, and all information concerning the Test (including whether it was taken at all) will be provided to us by the applicants on an entirely voluntarily basis: suitable performance will entitle the applicant to the reduced A*AA offer.
 Taking part in the TMUA can therefore only increase the chances of receiving an offer.
-More information can be found on the Mathematics Department website, on the ATS website and in most schools nationwide.
+More information can be found on the Mathematics Department website, on the CAAT website and in most schools nationwide.
 (Schools that currently administer STEP and MAT will be automatically registered).

 English Language requirements